Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Discussion and Conclusion

 \paragraph*{Patient algorithm} Again, we first want to control the pool size.
 Assuming a negligible loss, for a fixed agent $v$, approximately $\frac{m}{2}$ agents get critical in the interval $\left[t_v, t_v+1\right]$, where $t_v$ is the arrival time of $v$.
 Under the assumption that the pool size stays constant over time, by symmetry, the probability that none of these agents matches with $v$ should equal

 Solving this yields $z_{\mathit{Eq}} \approx \frac{m}{2\log(2)}$.
 Now, the probability that an agent getting critical perishes equals approximately

-Assuming the loss is small, approximately half of the agents get critical, i.e., they are not matched with an other agent before the end of their maximal sojourn time.
+Assuming the loss is small, approximately half of the agents get critical, i.e., they are not matched with an other agent before the end of their maximum \dtimename.
 Thus, the total loss among all agents equals approximately $\frac{1}{2} e^{-\frac d {2\log(2)}}$.
 Hence, both arguments lead to an approximately equal loss.